Old-fashioned cooking measurements & equivalents

 Reddit

 While today we use standardized measuring spoons and cup measures, you may find vintage recipes with outdated terminology.
-Here’s a handy guide to dozens of old-fashioned cooking measurements, and their modern-day equivalents!
+Here’s a handy guide to dozens of cooking measurement conversions for old-fashioned recipes, and their modern-day equivalents!

-We went through dozens of old newspapers and cookbooks to come up with information about as many vintage measurements as we could, including things like saltspoons, gills, and “butter the size of an egg.”
+We went through dozens of old newspapers and cookbooks to come up with information about as many vintage cooking measurements as we could find, including things like saltspoons, gills, and “butter the size of an egg.”

 Kitchen basics - Cooking measurements